muratk3n/thirdwave/en/tweets/2020/week29b.md

 ---

-Saw a nice Huewei notebook today, coulda bought it, but didn't bcz of security fears.
+Saw a nice Huewei notebook today, coulda bought it, but didn't bcz of potential 'security hazard'.
 Not saying this to bash.
 Considered it, but a Taiwanese hardware maker got the business instead.

 ---